What Can My Attorneys Do?

 Do I need to pay my Attorneys?

 If your Attorneys are friends or family, they should not really be paid for acting as your Attorneys.
-If the Donor wants to compensate the Attorney, for example if they have to leave their job to care for the Donor full time, they should speak to the Office of the Public Guardian, or considering speaking to the Department for Work and Pensions about carer’s allowance.
+If the Donor wants to compensate the Attorney, for example if they have to leave their job to care for the Donor full time, they should speak to the Office of the Public Guardian, or the Department for Work and Pensions about carer’s allowance.